-With that in mind, here are 45 fun, affordable New England fall travel ideas that can be done on a tank of gas, starting from Boston, Mass.
+Here are 50 fun, affordable New England fall travel ideas that can be done on a tank of gas, starting from Boston, Mass.

-2. Visit the West Priory (58 Priory Hill Rd., 802-824-5409), high atop a hill in beautiful Weston, Vt., to join the community of Benedictine monks in the celebrations of common prayer each day.
-The foliage views are spectacular in the fall, probably best around Columbus Day Weekend.
+2. Visit the West Priory (58 Priory Hill Rd., 802-824-5409), high atop a hill in beautiful Weston, Vt., to join the community of Benedictine monks in the celebrations of common prayer each day, as well as Sunday Mass.
+The foliage views are spectacular in the fall, probably best around Columbus Day Weekend and the location is truly idyllic.

 3. Enjoy some delicious pumpkin pancakes at the rustic Parkers’ Maple Barn in Mason, N.H.